incubateur-ademe/nosgestesclimat/docs/Publicodes.md

     ...
 ```

-Each yaml entry `importer!` will be replaced by all imported rules and their
+When compiling yaml files to a standalone json file, each yaml entry
-dependencies by the `getModelFromSource.js` script, when compiling yaml files
+`importer!` will be replaced by all imported rules and their dependencies by
-to a standalone json file.
+the `getModelFromSource.js` script.

 ### Publishing a new package